moxcomic/archer/README.md

 # Archer
 Archer is a top-notch Mahjong AI development framework that supports development in `Golang` and `JavaScript`.
 Through scripting, it offers limitless possibilities.
 The design of this project is as simple as possible and does not require setting too many options.
 Everything can be achieved through scripting.
-If you know how to develop scripts, it will fulfill everything you need, `anything`.
+If you know how to develop scripts, it will fulfill everything you need, `Your new superpower`.

 ## Milestone: